Framingham Earl

 Framingham Earl is a small village and civil parish in the English county of Norfolk.

-The village is located 5.8 mi north-west of Loddon and 4.6 mi south-east of Norwich.
+Framingham Earl is located 5.8 mi north-west of Loddon and 4.6 mi south-east of Norwich.

 History

 Framingham Earl's name is of Anglo-Saxon origin and derives from the Old English for the village or homestead of Fram's people.
-The addition of 'Earl' was added due to the fact the village was traditionally part of the estates of the Earl of Norfolk.
+The addition of "Earl" was due to the fact the village was traditionally part of the estates of the Earl of Norfolk.

 Framingham Earl has been identified as the site of possible Roman settlement due to the discovery of coins, pottery, tiles and bricks during an excavation of a new gas pipeline in 1992.

-In the Domesday Book, Framingham Earl is listed alongside Framingham Pigot as a settlement of 61 households in the hundred of Henstead.
-In 1086, the villages were divided between the East Anglian estates of King William I, Bishop Odo of Bayeux, Roger Bigod and Godric the Steward.
+In the Domesday Book of 1086, Framingham Earl is listed alongside Framingham Pigot as a settlement of 61 households in the hundred of Henstead.
+At the time the villages were divided between the East Anglian estates of King William I, Bishop Odo of Bayeux, Roger Bigod of Norfolk and Godric the Steward.